 There is disabled parking available near the gift shop and nursery.

-A large stand-alone disabled toilet is available at the café.
+A large stand-alone disabled toilet is available at the café and at the rear of the shop.

 Concrete paths throughout make access easy.